Mount Adrah

 View of the Hume Highway near Mount Adrah, New South Wales.

 The Mount Adrah Hotel, built in 1916–1917 to replace the original structure licensed by Irvine Crain (now a private residence).

 Memorial wall commemorating Thomas and Matilda Crain, early settlers of Mount Adrah, NSW.
 Unveiled 21 March 1971 by descendants on the original selection site from 1866.

 Former Mount Adrah Public School building (now a private residence).

 View of Mount Adrah Cemetery, New South Wales.

 Mount Adrah is a rural locality in the Riverina region of New South Wales, Australia.
-It is situated along the Snowy Mountain Highway, near its junction with the Hume Highway, approximately 112 kilometres west of Canberra, within the Cootamundra-Gundagai Regional Council area.
-The locality has historical associations with pastoralism, gold exploration, and early European settlement.
+It is situated along the Snowy Mountains Highway, near its junction with the Hume Highway, approximately 112 kilometres west of Canberra, within the Cootamundra-Gundagai Regional Council area.
+The locality has historical associations with agricultural and gold exploration.

 Geography

 Mount Adrah lies on the traditional lands of the Wiradjuri people, one of the largest Aboriginal groups in New South Wales.
 For tens of thousands of years, Wiradjuri people managed these lands through cultural practices, including firestick farming and seasonal land use.

 The locality is situated in the foothills of the Great Dividing Range and is surrounded by farmland and remnant native vegetation.
 Nearby towns are Adelong, Cootamundra, Gundagai, Nangus, and Tumblong with regional access to Tumut and Wagga Wagga.